-During 2015-6, the normal level of payments (adjusted for inflation) was made towards the running of the Homes, staff wages, food, clothes, school materials, transport, and so on.
-The girls' home was repainted in May 2016.
+During 2016-7, the normal level of payments (adjusted for inflation) was made towards the running of the Homes, staff wages, food, clothes, school materials, transport, and so on.

 SIPCOT, the development agency, had informed NIT in April 2015 that they would require a plot of land adjacent to the boys' home where the boys currently have small gardens.
-There has been no activity by SIPCOT on this plot of land in the current year.
+As last year, there has been no activity by SIPCOT on this plot of land in the current year.
 They proposed rather inadequate compensation which the NIT trustees are still disputing.
 This compulsory purchase, while unwelcome, should not impact on the day-to-day life at the home as the accommodation and main play area are not affected.
-As ever, the situation is being monitored closely, particularly by Mr Prabakaran, the chair of NIT trustees so that we get maximum notice of any new developments.
+As ever, the situation is being monitored closely, particularly by Mr Prabakaran, the chair of NIT trustees, so that we get maximum notice of any new developments.